hrushikesh-shelar/Cricket-Highlight-Generation-Using-Computer-Vision/README.md

 Major Parts:
 1. Convolutional Neural Networks (CNN) for Classification: Classifying the start-of ball frame for video segmentation into short clips.
-2. OCR for reading score
+2. OCR for reading scoreboard: Used OCR for reading scoreboard to determine occurence of the event.
+This will help us chose the events for highlights.

+### Recent Update:

+Research paper has been submitted in 6th CVIP conference